J-lewen/erp/content.en/docs/table-of-contents/training/part_7.md

 **Step 2: Running ICA**

 Now that you've cleaned the data, you're ready to run ICA.
-The video below will guide you through how to decompose your data by ICA in EEGLAB.
+The video below will guide you through this to decompose your data by ICA in EEGLAB.

 <hr style="height:1px; visibility:hidden;" />
 <u> Video</u>